SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-HRR Blood Borne Parasites_Krieg.md

 biggest killer - malaria - 219 mil cases globally mostly kids before 5
 most are preventable - neglected tropical dz

-parasites - euk, humans aren't hte primary hosts. acquired by ingestion, bites or skin penetration
+parasites - euk, humans aren't the primary hosts. acquired by ingestion, bites or skin penetration
-- reproduction feeding form - trophozoite
+- ==reproduction feeding form - trophozoite==
-- protective/dormant form - cysts
+- ==protective/dormant form - cysts==
-protozoa - bloodborne infections apicomplexa = sexual reproduction, life cycles, multiple hosts "BP to CT"- all has different forms ring forms and stuff to see early trophs
+protozoa - bloodborne infections
+==apicomplexa = sexual reproduction, life cycles, multiple hosts "BP to CT", babesia plasmodium- all has different forms ring forms and stuff to see early trophs==
 - barbesia
-- plasmodium -  2 cycles
+- ==plasmodium -  2 cycles==
-	- asexual cycle - taking place in human, basically gets transferred inthe form of oocysts -> sporozoites (cyst form hard to dz) -> merozoites in the blood (ring form, can be diagnosed thru its development to diff forms) -> trophozoites -> gametozoites (goes back into mosquito when they bite into a person)
+	- ==asexual cycle - taking place in human==, basically gets ==transferred in the form of oocysts -> sporozoites (cyst form hard to dz) -> merozoites in the blood (ring form, can be diagnosed thru its development to diff forms) -> trophozoites -> gametozoites (goes back into mosquito when they bite into a person)==
-	- sexual - in the mosquito, replication in here. this is how it's spread!
+	- ==sexual - in the mosquito, replication in here.== this is how it's spread!
-	- vivax(latam + india), ovale(africa), malariae(africa + asia), falciparum(africa + asia). hard bc it typically takes 2-3 wks for rbcs to sync with the timer.
+	- ==vivax(latam + india), ovale(africa), malariae(africa + asia), falciparum(africa + asia)==. hard bc it typically takes 2-3 wks for rbcs to sync with the timer.
-		- vivax. + ovale - they have perodicicity - when the parasized rbc are killed, anemia - direct parasite lysis -> products phagocyzed by reticuloendothelial system "black water fever" bc they have lyzed rbcs in urine.
+		- ==vivax. + ovale - they have periodicity== - when the parasitized rbc are killed, anemia - direct parasite lysis -> ==RBC products phagocyzed by reticuloendothelial system "black water fever" bc they have lyzed rbcs in urine.==
-			- fever periodicitiy - paroxicisms - this is a tertian fever. fever, pause, fever.
+			- ==fever periodicity - paroxicisms - this is a tertian fever. fever, pause, fever.==
-			- vivax - only infect reticulocyts via duffy ag
-			- ovale - only infects reticulocytes
-	-  malariae + falciparum - quartan fever, fever, pause pause, and fever. **periodicity is rare in falciparum infections**
+	-  ==malariae + falciparum - quartan fever, fever, pause pause, and fever. **periodicity is rare in falciparum infections**==
-		- p falciparum - infects rbcs of all ages; this alters cell membrane causing it to adhere to endothelial cells, causing **capillary congestion-> cerebral malaria in kids, pulm edema + renal failure**
+		- p ==falciparum - infects rbcs of all ages==; this ==alters cell membrane causing it to adhere to endothelial cells, causing **capillary congestion-> cerebral malaria in kids, pulm edema + renal failure**==
-		- malariae attacks only senescent cells (cells that have permanently stopped dividing but don't die off as they should)
+		- ==malariae attacks only senescent cells== (cells that have permanently stopped dividing but don't die off as they should)
-	- see: seizures, coma, organ failure, anemia, splenomegaly, cerebral malaria ; paroxysm lasts hours - cold, hot, wet stages
+	- ==see: seizures, coma, organ failure, anemia, splenomegaly, cerebral malaria ; paroxysm lasts hours - cold, hot, wet stages==
-	- disease takes 2-3 wks, but may be months if they take suppressant drugs...
+	- ==disease takes 2-3 wks, but may be months if they take suppressant drugs...==
-	- no clinical signs of infectins associated with liver phase - it's in the liver, if you don't biopsy you don't find it
+	- no clinical signs of infections associated with liver phase - ==liver phase - it's in the liver, if you don't biopsy you don't find it, no clinical signs==
-	- DX: parasitology thick and thin blood smears - thick smear requires skilled observer and then thin one for species id
+	- ==DX: parasitology thick and thin blood smears - thick smear requires skilled observer and then thin one for species id==
-		- bloodwork - low hb
+		- ==bloodwork - low hb, anemia==
 		- rapid tests - paraSight F - detects HRP2 excreted by P falaciparum
 		- optimal too - detects lactate dehydrogenase + distinguish between p falciparum + vivax. know these ring forms. gametosite forms and ring forms as the exems